rohu210/nodejs-rest-http-crud/README.md

 `oc new-app -e POSTGRESQL_USER=luke -ePOSTGRESQL_PASSWORD=secret -ePOSTGRESQL_DATABASE=my_data centos/postgresql-10-centos7 --name=my-database`

-Then run `npm run openshift` to deploy your app
+Then run `npm run openshift` to deploy your app.

 Then you can navigate to the newly exposed route, something similar to "http://nodejs-rest-http-crud-boosters.192.168.99.100.nip.io/",  this will probably be different based on your Minishift IP address